Happy Canada Day - Time for an Canadian Foods Recipe Roundup!

 As a food blogger...
 I love going grocery shopping and hearing upwards of 6 different languages spoken as I wander the aisles.
 I love the HUGE variety of both ingredients and prepared foods available, as a result of the cultural diversity.
 I love that the music playing over the loudspeakers at grocery stores sometimes involves different languages, and that even the CanCon playing tends to reflect various cultural backgrounds of the singers.
 The diversity of it all really brings a richness to life that I missed when I was living away.

 By now, I’m sure you can feel that there’s a big “BUUUUUT” coming.
 You’re right.

 The thing is, I’ve been noticing more and more that Canadians are resting on “better than” when it comes to matters of civil rights.
 We point the fingers south and thank our lucky stars that we’re not “them”.
 For a lot of people, it feels like pride in being Canadian is fairly well centered on what we’re “not”, rather than what we are.

 And you know, for a lot of things -healthcare, for instance - that’s ok.

 The thing is, it’s a problem now, for where we are in the world.
-We may not be facing the near daily lynchings that are happening in the USA.
+We may not be facing the frequent lynchings that are happening in the USA.
 We may not have experienced the near daily mass shootings that they had before the pandemic... but “better than” doesn’t necessarily mean “good” or even “good enough”, especially when we’re talking about such a low bar.

 News coming out of our very own country has been horrific lately.
 Multiple people - usually BIPOC - being murdered by our own police.
 The courts finding that intoxication is an acceptable defense against sexual assault charges.
 STILL with the First Nations communities without clean water - this is all barbaric.